-To receive elementary licensure for kindergarten through sixth grades you may major in multidisciplinary studies.
-In consultation with a liberal arts advisor and an education advisor, you will have the opportunity to plan a major course study that is designed to provide you with the content knowledge needed across all disciplines taught at the elementary level, as well as the education courses required for licensure.
+- Students seeking elementary licensure for kindergarten through sixth grades will major in multidisciplinary studies.
+In consultation with your liberal arts advisor and an education advisor, you will have the opportunity to plan a major course study that is designed to provide you with the knowledge needed across all disciplines taught at the elementary level, as well as the education courses required for licensure.

-Students seeking secondary licensure for 8-12 grades in secondary education typically choose to major in English, history, math, or science.
-In consultation with a liberal arts advisor and an education advisor, you will have the opportunity to plan a major course of study that is designed to provide you with the content knowledge needed in your area of interest.
+- Students seeking secondary licensure for 7-12 grades in secondary education typically choose to major in English, history, math, or science.
+In consultation with your advisers, you will have the opportunity to plan a course of study that provides you with the content knowledge needed in your area of interest.

-Students interested in teaching art or Spanish may be licensed K-12 in Vermont.
-In consultation with a liberal arts advisor in art or Spanish and an education advisor, you will have the opportunity to plan a major course of study that is designed to provide you with the content knowledge needed in teaching art or teaching Spanish as a second language.
+- Students interested in teaching art must choose elementary or secondary licensure.
+In consultation with your advisers, you will have the opportunity to plan a major course of study that is designed to provide you with the knowledge needed in teaching art or teaching Spanish as a second language.

 Internship & Career Opportunities in Education